Innovations in Blast Injury Treatment Spotlighted at BIRCO Conference

 |0

-This work, Innovations in Blast Injury Treatment Spotlighted at BIRCO Conference [Image 2 of 2], by Paul Lagasse, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Innovations in Blast Injury Treatment Spotlighted at BIRCO Conference, by Paul Lagasse, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT